Testing the 5 terminal blower motor resistor block, used in the 2000 Dodge Dakota and 2000 Dodge Durango, involves two tests.

 Blower Motor Resistor Basics

-The 2000 Dodge Dakota comes equipped with one of two types of blower motor resistor blocks.
-It'll either have the integrated circuit-type resistor block or the resistor block with actual metallic coils.
+The 2000 Dodge Dakota and Durango come equipped with a resistor block with actual metallic coils.

-The blower motor resistor block (covered by this tutorial) is located in the engine compartment's firewall of your 2000 Dodge Dakota.
+The blower motor resistor block (covered by this tutorial) is located behind the dash, where the firewall meets the windshield.
+Yup, you have to remove the dash to get to it.

 When the blower motor resistor block fails, you'll usually see one of the following symptoms: